-The accompanying parent company only financial statements are intended only to present the parent company only financial position, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
-The standards, procedures and practices to review such parent company only financial statements are those generally accepted and applied in the Republic of China.
+The accompanying consolidated financial statements are intended only to present the consolidated financial position, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The standards, procedures and practices to review such consolidated financial statements are those generally accepted and applied in the Republic of China.

-English Translation of Financial Statements Originally Issued in Chinese SAN SHING FASTECH CORP.
-PARENT COMPANY ONLY BALANCE SHEETS December 31, 2020 and 2019 (Expressed in Thousands of New Taiwan Dollars)
+English Translation of Consolidated Financial Statements Originally Issued in Chinese SAN SHING FASTECH CORP.
+AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS December 31, 2020 and 2019 (Expressed in Thousands of New Taiwan Dollars)